Skip to content

 Aimed at increasing transparency of the family court system and public confidence in legal decisions, the move follows a three-year trial.

-We speak to Vincents Solicitors’ divorce specialists Mark Mosley and Mary Lowe about what the changes could mean for you.
+We speak to Vincents Solicitors’ divorce specialist Mark Mosley about what the changes could mean for you.

 Until now, hearings to decide how a divorcing couple split their money and childcare requirements were private and confidential.